DCAN-Labs/automated-subset-analysis/README.md

 <sup>2</sup> The output visualization will include:

-1. A trendline using the average correlation values of each subset size,
+1. One trendline using the average correlation values of each subset size (or more if `--only-make-graphs` includes multiple parameters),
-1. A shaded region showing a certain data range (confidence interval or all data),
+1. A shaded region showing a data range, either the confidence interval or all data (if `--fill` is used),
-1. Each correlation value as 1 data point (if `--plot` includes `scatter`),
+1. Each correlation value as 1 data point (if `--plot` includes `scatter`; if `--rounded-scatter` is used, only correlation values at specific intervals will be plotted),
 1. Standard deviation bars above and below each data point (if `--plot` includes `stdev`), and
-1. A legend to identify all of these parts (unless `--hide-visualization` is used).
+1. A legend to identify all of these parts (unless `--hide-legend` is used).

 ## Metadata

 Information about this `README` file:

 - Created by Greg Conan, 2019-10-03
-- Updated by Greg Conan, 2020-06-05
+- Updated by Greg Conan, 2020-09-18